 Unless a provider's practices fit within an exception (as implemented by regulations) or are the subject of a favorable advisory opinion covering a provider's own activity, any gifts or free services to beneficiaries should not exceed the $10 per item and $50 annual limits."

-Go to the OIG Web site [PDF] for further information on the OIG special advisory on offering gifts for inducements.
+OIG website [PDF] for further information on the OIG special advisory on offering gifts for inducements.

 May I provide physicians with a referral pad?